 Shakespeare in his work Hamlet speaks this way,

-In form, in moving how express and admirable!
+In form, in moving how express and admirable.
 In action how like an angel!
 In apprehension how like a god!
 The beauty of the world!
 The paragon of animals!
 And yet to me what is this quintessence of dust?
-Hamlet (1601) act 2, Sc.
+Hamlet (1601) act 2, sc.
 2, 1.
 316

-Hence human person is indeed a source of wonder and question.
-But down through the centuries this typical nature of wonder was not merely an outward looking which directed its attention more to the world surrounding man than to man himself rather it enabled human person in philosophical traditions to discover the truths/mysteries of himself.
+Hence the human person is indeed a source of wonder and question.
+But down through the centuries, this typical nature of wonder was not merely outward-looking which directed its attention more to the world surrounding man than to the man himself rather it enabled the human person in philosophical traditions to discover the truths/mysteries of himself.

 That he is the center and crown of creation, the point where the whole of reality converges, in whom the whole of existence turns into a subject, becomes logos, and gets transformed into self transparency and self-consciousness.
 That is why the progress of philosophy is expressed above all in the anthropocentric orientation.

 Anthropocentrism is more important than any scientific theory about physical nature.
 Philosophical thought cannot remain outside of this universal movement.